snrnats/doc-centre/docfx_project/reports/api.md

 ## API Requests by Customer Name

-The **API Requests by Customer Name** chart shows how many requests each of your companies has made, in line with any report filters you may have selected.
+The **API Requests by Customer Name** chart shows how many requests each of your companies has made.

 <a href="../images/reports/api-custname.png" target="_blank">
     <img src="../images/reports/api-custname.png"/>